Health & Wellness

 Diagnosing and Treating Crohn’s Disease or Ulcerative Colitis

-It is important to consult a doctor if you have inflammatory bowel disease (IBD).
-Director of the Center for Digestive Health, Corey Siegel, MD, answers common questions about how a gastroenterologist diagnoses and treats these diseases.
+Director of the Center for Digestive Health, Corey Siegel, MD, answers common questions about diagnosing and treating these Inflammatory Bowel Diseases known as IBD.

 Do You Think You Might Have Crohn’s Disease?